Eric Esch: Film

 Esch appeared in the film Jackass: The Movie, in a public stunt: an arranged fight with Johnny Knoxville in a department store.
-After the fight began, Knoxville fell, got up, was asked by Esch to hit him at least once.
-Knoxville did so, was easily knocked to the floor by Esch, and received several stitches in his head after the encounter (the camera appears to show Knoxville snoring, but Knoxville stated in an interview with Vanity Fair that he was actually trying to swallow his tongue as a result of being knocked out).
-After waking up, a groggy Knoxville jokingly asked if Esch was okay.
 Knoxville stated that Esch is actually quite friendly outside of the ring, despite his fearsome ringside demeanor.
+After the staged fight began, Knoxville fell, got up, was asked by Esch to hit him at least once.
+Knoxville did so, was easily knocked to the floor by Esch, and received several stitches in his head after the encounter.
+(The camera appears to show Knoxville snoring, but Knoxville stated in an interview with Vanity Fair that he was actually trying to swallow his tongue as a result of being knocked out.)
+After waking up, a groggy Knoxville jokingly asked "Is Butterbean OK?"

 Esch also appeared in the film Chairman of the Board as the Museum Security Guard with the "chia hair", a fact that is pointed out on the DVD commentary by the film's star Scott "Carrot Top" Thompson.